Rzeki/2021_gameoflife-cpp-ncurses/README.md

 Controls:

-q - quit the program
+"q" - quit the program

-space - change state of cell (if paused)
+"space" - change state of cell (if paused)

-p - pause
+"p" - pause

-- and =  (change speed)
+"-" and "="  (change speed)

 Use arrows to move across grid.